GUIDELINES TO ASSIST OUTPATIENT MANAGEMENT OF PEOPLE WITH KIDNEY TRANSPLANTS

 - Progressive graft failure requiring preparation for further dialysis/transplant

-For useful information on commonly prescribed medications, please see the immunosuppression appendix on the last page of this handbook.
+For useful information on commonly prescribed medications, please see the immunosuppression appendix.
 This includes details of drug interactions with these agents.

 Where confirmed with either a diagnostic fasting blood sugar (>7 mmol/L) or with a positive glucose tolerance test (>11.1mmol/L 2 hours after 75g glucose), patients should be referred to a hospital diabetic clinic for further assessment and education.
 Where sugar levels are not controlled with avoidance of high sugar food, oral hypoglycaemic agents may be started by the transplant clinic or – preferably – the General Practitioner or Diabetes clinic.